Mosamorphing/WTF-Graph/01_Introduction/readme.md

 The Graph's token economics aim to incentivize these participants to contribute to the network's growth and security while facilitating a decentralized and scalable infrastructure for querying blockchain data.

 # Summary

+In this introductory section, we look at what the graph does, how it does it and the graph ecosystem.
+In the next section, we'll explore some of the introduced concepts in details.